Femi-Ted/U10SoccerTeamManager/README.md

 5. **Skill Level Text Field**: This allows the user to input a player's skill level between 0 and 5 inclusive.
 The skill level player detail is used to sort player in a descending order of skill level so that the best players are always selected first.
 It is assumed that user would ensure valid integer skill level input for each player being added.

-6. **The Add Player Button**: This allows the user to add a player for processing and in so doing build a raw list of players that are available in the club and ready for assignment to a team.

-Below, the section of the dashboard that hosts the above explained features is shown in figure 1.
+Below is the section of the dashboard that hosts the above explained features.
+These set of features are also the parameters that the user must supply in order to add the required number of players for team formation or generation of starting lineup.

 <img width="912" alt="Screenshot 2023-04-21 at 21 26 43" src="https://user-images.githubusercontent.com/46625599/233762430-6d126385-6714-41f7-9019-bc176691e837.png">
    *Figure 1: Dashboard's screenshort showing section that takes in player profile details for addition into raw list of players*